offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 To set the layer height globally, ensure no object is selected and navigate to the properties under **!!Quality!!** → **!!Layer height!!**:

-* **Layer height** - Controls height_LAYER of each layer, except for the initial layer.
+* **Layer height** - Controls height_LH of each layer, except for the initial layer.
-* **Initial layer height** - Controls height_LAYER of the initial layer.
-A thicker_LAYER initial layer may help with the print better stick to the build plate.
+* **Initial layer height** - Controls height_LH of the initial layer.
+A thicker_LH initial layer may help with the print better stick to the build plate.

 In addition, there are presets available for choosing common layer heights.
 These presets typically also set other other options, such as printing speeds.